JackHumphries9/portfolio-website/content/_posts/hello-world.md

 ---
 title: "Hello World!"
 excerpt: "Hello World!
 Yeah I've finally got around to it!
 May I present my brand new website which is completely coded from the ground up to give you an overview of me and my skills.
-This new website is so much superior and better than my old one."
+This new website is so much superior and better than my old one"
 coverImage: "/images/blog/hello-world-cover.jpg"
 date: "2022-03-23T20:16:58.531Z"
 ogImage: